jimtyhurst/cleaning-data-course-project/README.md

 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.
 3. Uses descriptive activity names to name the activities in the data set
-4. Appropriately labels the data set with descriptive variable names.
+4. Writes the resulting data set to file "tidy-data.txt" in the current working directory.
-5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 Assumptions
 -----------
-The data files are all in a 'UCI HAR Dataset' directory of the current working directory, like this:<br/>
+The data files are all in a 'UCI HAR Dataset' sub-directory of the current working directory, like this:<br/>
 UCI HAR Dataset/README.txt<br/>
 UCI HAR Dataset/activity_labels.txt<br/>
 UCI HAR Dataset/features.txt<br/>